bobbingwide/oik-clone/README.md

 - Admin UI for reconciliation between the local installation and a selected slave site.
 - Also supports cloning of new content to the slave.
+- Automatically reclones content if the featured image was not previously cloned.

 This was originally developed as: